maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 ### Intersection of a hyperplane and a three-torus (Hartley, 2007)

-We limit the case of the hyperplane and three-torus intersection to a three-torus to be cross-sected along axises perpendicular to the revolutions used to construct the three torus.
+We limit the case of the hyperplane and three-torus intersection to a three-torus to be cross-sected along axes perpendicular to the revolutions used to construct the three torus.
 We also choose our three-dimensional perpsective to be embedded within the hyperplane.

 Hartley (2007) describes a set of parametric equations for a three-torus.